-Writing about the steps you have learned to get to where you are today will be helpful for people just starting.
+Writing about the steps you have learned to get to where you are today will help people just starting.

-This type of content will build authority for your artist blog and will be searchable for as long as people are trying to learn what you covered.
+This type of content will build authority for your site and be searchable for as long as people are trying to learn what you covered.

 Let’s look at some evergreen content about choosing the best colors for small rooms.

 I typed into Google’s search, “What colors work best for small rooms?“

 The number one post on the list was published on April 24, 2008.

 The article is over ten years old, and they are still number one in the search results.

 The author of that post probably never imagined how much traffic that post would generate.

 Moz did a study on how many clicks posts get on page one and so on.